bkleynhans/IGME230-01/230-project-2-content.md

 ### Above and beyond
 I use two APIs to get additional information to provide the user.
 There are multiple controls on the page (text boxes, text areas, buttons, filtered and non-filtered combo boxes, sort buttons, linked pages, hyperlinks and page animations)

+# Grade
+I believe I deserve full credit (and extra credit if available) for this project.
+I spent more than 40 hours working on this until 2am in the morning for multiple days.